 We design and assemble our OCS Consoles and disposable OCS Perfusion Sets at our facility in Andover, Massachusetts.
-We believe our current facility's capacity using a single shift is sufficient to cover the next two years of forecasted demand, and we also have the ability to increase capacity significantly with additional shifts.
+We have recently increased the size of our manufacturing facility at the Andover site and expect this to be certified by the FDA in the near future.
+We believe this expanded facility's capacity is sufficient to cover the next several years of forecasted demand.
+We have added a second shift to our existing cleanroom and we have the ability to add additional shifts to the new, expanded, cleanroom to further increase production capacity.
 We manufacture our sterilized disposable OCS Perfusion Sets in a class 10,000 cleanroom.
 We source many of the components for the OCS Console and OCS Perfusion Sets from third-party suppliers that are required to manufacture and test them according to our specifications.
 We purchase some of the components of the OCS Console and OCS Perfusion Set from single-source suppliers and, in a few cases, sole-source suppliers.
+We rely on third parties to sterilize our products prior to sale.

 We source the OCS Solutions using our proprietary formulas from third-party suppliers.
 Fresenius is our single-source supplier of OCS Solutions for the OCS Lung and OCS Heart.
-Our agreement with Fresenius for the supply of OCS Lung Solution expires in April 2022 and automatically extends for subsequent periods of 24 months each, unless terminated by either party at least 12 months prior to the end of the initial term or the then-current extension term.
+Our agreement with Fresenius for the supply of OCS Lung Solution was originally through April 2022 and was automatically extended for 24 months through April 2024.
+Upon expiration the agreement will continue to extend for subsequent periods of 24 months each, unless terminated by either party at least 12 months prior to the end of the initial term or the then-current extension term.
 We may also terminate this agreement with 12 months' notice if we request that Fresenius qualifies a second manufacturing plant or qualifies a reputable third party to manufacture the OCS Lung Solution and Fresenius fails to respond to this request.
 Our agreement with Fresenius includes an obligation to meet certain annual minimum purchase commitments based upon rolling order forecasts that we provided to Fresenius in accordance with this agreement.
 Our agreement with Fresenius for the supply of OCS Heart Solution has one-year evergreen terms, terminable by either party at least 12 months prior to the end of the then-current term.